ucldc/ucldc-docs/docs/dams/metadata-model.md

   <br/>unknown
 </div>

-<a class="label">Copyright Statement</a> - Statement summarizing the copyright status of the resource
+<a class="label" id="CopyrightStatement">Copyright Statement</a> - Statement summarizing the copyright status of the resource

 <div class="example">
   <u>Example:</u>
   <br/>Transmission or reproduction of materials protected by copyright beyond that allowed by fair use requires the written permission of the copyright owners.
 Works not in the public domain cannot be commercially exploited without permission of the copyright owner.
 Responsibility for any use rests exclusively with the user
 </div>

-<a class="label">Copyright Holder</a> - Names of persons, families, or organizations holding copyright to the resource
+<a class="label" id="CopyrightHolder">Copyright Holder</a> - Names of persons, families, or organizations holding copyright to the resource

 <div class="example">
   <u>Example:</u>